Athlitiki Enosi Larissa F.C.: In the elite: Greek Cup winners and European competition

-In the first year after its return to the big category AEL did the "bang" bringing in the summer of 2005 directly from the English courts the UEFA Euro 2004 champion and former captain of the Greece national football team, Nikos Dabizas.
-A move that was made to shield the defense while sending the message that AEL did not return to Super League just to remain, but to star.
+In the first year after its return to the big division, AEL did the "bang" bringing in the summer of 2005 directly from the English courts the UEFA Euro 2004 champion and former captain of the Greece national football team, Nikos Dabizas.
+A move that was made to shield the defense while sending the message that AEL did not return to Super League just to participate in the league, but to star.
 Along with AEL returned also its supporters, giving impressive "presence" with tours admired throughout Greece.
 Toumba, Kaftanzoglio, Pankritio, Kleanthis Vikelidis, Zosimades...Comfortably stayed 8th, and a European opportunity occurred through Intertoto Cup, exploiting the weakness of PAOK to fulfill the criteria of UEFA.
 A European return, with two games against the Turkish Kayserispor did not bring the coveted Cup Qualification to UEFA Cup (within 0–0 draw, and a 2–0 defeat in Kayseri), but it was clearly an omen of a great European return, which was meant to be completed one year later.
 The 2006–07 season was one of its most successful, but also one of the most controversial in the club's modern history.
 On the one AEL rose again to the throne of Greek Cup Winners, and on the other flirted with relegation, eventually managing to secure salvation in the last matchday.